EmperorDan/Security/Security Risk.md

 ## How Implementing a DMZ, Static IP and NAT in a Network can Improve Network Security
 ### DMZ
+A DMZ is the buffer between the internet, and your internal Network.
+While your network may have a firewall it's still vulnerable to compromised software, such as a web server.
+An attacker could potentially gain access to your local network.
+They will take advantage of the ports that would be open within said software.
+A DMZ is created by setting up each portion of your network on different IP Network's

 ### Static IP
+Static IP addresses are fixed unlike the dynamic IP.
+Having a static IP allows a user to retrieve information from the server using various devices.

 ### NAT
+Network Address Translation resolves multiple IP addresses into one address.
+It was introduced to solve the limited space issue when using IPV4.

 ## Incorrect Configuration of Firewall Policies and Third Party VPNs

 ## Risk Assessment Procedures

 ## Organisational Disaster Recovery Plan